geraldmwangi/StateVariableFilter-LV2/README.md

 # StateVF
 A state variable filter.
 This is a filter which output a highpass, bandpass and lowpass signal.
 The damping factor allows for resonant sounds when set near zero.
 TREAT WITH CAUTION, YOU CAN DAMAGE YOU EARS!
+The UI was implemented for the MOD Duo from moddevices.com, however the plugin loads well in other lv2 hosts.
+Controlled by an expression pedal and with a damping factor ~ 0.1 the lowpass output sounds like a traditional Wha-Wha effect.
+An interesting addition to this is to pipe the highpass through a reverb (set the wet parameter of the reverb to 100%) and the bandpass through a delay

 ## Build